pattern

 The Dark Side of CNP: Fraud and Chargebacks

-Image of a fraudster using a computer.
+Image of a fraudster using a computer to affect a cardholder or business.

 CNP transactions aren’t all positive.
 While they are certainly extremely useful and commonplace these days, they do have a downside, and that comes in the form of vulnerabilities.